-Pre-selection of suppliers is one of the many critical procurement activities that occur before a requisition is ever created.
-Actions taken during the Design and Planning phases help inform the need for goods or services and identify which suppliers are available to meet the need.
+Pre-qualification of suppliers is one of the many critical procurement activities that occur before a requisition is ever created.
+Actions taken during the design and planning phases help inform the need for goods or services and identify which suppliers are available to meet the need.